Freya-Tenebrae/Cub3D/README.md

 - ↓ : look down
 - → : look right
 - e : interact (bonus only)
-- left click : transform a witch in a cat (bonus only)
+- left click : transform a witch in a cat (bonus only) (nif i take the time to code them)

-### bonus (not done already)

-The advanced minishell add floor and ceiling textures, doors, animations, pickup and entities, speel, a basic ATH and more

 ## Credits